 On March 27, 2020, President Trump signed into law the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 Among the changes to the U.S. federal income tax rules, the CARES Act modified net operating loss carryback rules that were eliminated by the 2017 Tax Cuts and Jobs Act, restored 100% bonus depreciation for qualified improvement property, increased the limit on the deduction for net interest expense and accelerated the time frame for refunds of alternative minimum tax credits.
-The Company's ability to carryback the net operating losses to earlier years is expected to result in a tax benefit of \$0.8 million.
+The Company's ability to carryback the net operating losses to earlier years is expected to result in a tax benefit of \$2.2 million.
 There is no net impact to the Company's deferred tax assets due to the full valuation allowance.
-The Company will continue to evaluate the effects of the CARES Act as additional legislative guidance becomes available.